Skip to product information

 Titanium Dinosaur Fossil Inlay Ring

 This Titanium ring features genuine dinosaur fossil set within a fine inlay channel and sealed in clear resin to create a striking and durable band.
 Handmade to order in our Scottish workshop, it combines modern Titanium with one of the most fascinating natural materials on Earth.
+Optional metal accents, including copper, silver or 24ct gold, can be added through the product options.

 This ring contains genuine dinosaur fossil, formed over millions of years as ancient bone gradually mineralised within the earth.
 While often referred to as “dinosaur bone”, the original organic material has long since been replaced through fossilisation.
 What remains is a preserved structure of prehistoric life, making every inlay completely unique and a remarkable connection to deep natural history.